chilcano/ghpages-holosec/_posts/2020-01-29-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part3-certificate-manager.md

 comments: true
 ---

-In this blog post I'll explain how to get a X.509 TLS Certificate from [Let's Encrypt](https://letsencrypt.org){:target="_blank"} automatically during the Terraform provision time, in this way now we can now invoke the services additionally on port 443 (HTTPS / TLS).
-During the Terraform execution, inmeditely after Kubernetes Cluster creation the [JetStack Cert-Manager](https://github.com/jetstack/cert-manager){:target="_blank"} is deployed in a Pod, it is who will request to [Let's Encrypt](https://letsencrypt.org){:target="_blank"} service a X.509 TLS Certificate, once completed, the [JetStack Cert-Manager](https://github.com/jetstack/cert-manager){:target="_blank"} inject the X.509 Certificate as a Kubernetes Secret into NGINX Ingress Controller to enbale TLS.
+In this blog post I'll explain how to get a X.509 TLS Certificate from [Let's Encrypt](https://letsencrypt.org){:target="_blank"} automatically during the Terraform provision time, in this way we can now invoke the services additionally on port 443 (HTTPS/TLS).
+During the Terraform execution, immediately after Kubernetes Cluster creation, the [JetStack Cert-Manager](https://github.com/jetstack/cert-manager){:target="_blank"} is deployed in a Pod, it is who will request to [Let's Encrypt](https://letsencrypt.org){:target="_blank"} service a X.509 TLS Certificate, once completed, the [JetStack Cert-Manager](https://github.com/jetstack/cert-manager){:target="_blank"} will inject the X.509 Certificate as a Kubernetes Secret into NGINX Ingress Controller to enbale TLS.

-At this point you must have created a Kubernetes Cluster with ExternalDNS and NGÏNX as Ingress Controller.
-In other words, I should have followed the previous post:
+At this point you must have created a Kubernetes Cluster with ExternalDNS and NGINX as Ingress Controller.
+If you don't know how to achieve that, I recommend to follow these posts:

 * [Part 1 - Building your own affordable K8s to host a Service Mesh](http://holisticsecurity.io/2020/01/16/building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane){:target="_blank"}.
 * [Part 2 - Building your own affordable K8s - ExternalDNS and NGINX as Ingress](http://holisticsecurity.io/2020/01/22/building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-part2-external-dns-ingress){:target="_blank"}.